ASH-GIT22/Data_Structures/README.md

 # Data_Structures
-Programms and Assignments for logic building Batch-DS
+Programs and Assignments for logic building Batch-DS